mlflow/mlflow/docs/source/llms/langchain/index.rst

 Overview of Chains, Agents, and Retrievers
 ------------------------------------------
 - **Chains**: Sequences of actions or steps hardcoded in code.
-Chains in LangChain combine various components like prompts, models, stateful memory, and output parsers to create a flow of processing steps.
+Chains in LangChain combine various components like prompts, models, and output parsers to create a flow of processing steps.

 The figure below shows an example of interfacing directly with a SaaS LLM via API calls with no context to the history of the conversation in the top portion.
 The bottom portion shows the same queries being submitted to a LangChain chain that incorporates a conversation history state such that the entire conversation's history